-The plot viewport can be moved without altering the zoom level in a "drag and drop" manner by holding down the mouse button and moving the mouse.
-When the mouse button is held down, moving the mouse in any direction will move the viewport.
+If the viewport has been zoomed in, the viewport can be moved without altering the zoom level in a "drag and drop" manner by holding down the mouse button and moving the mouse.
+When the mouse button is held down, moving the mouse in any direction will move the plot viewport.
 When attempting to click and hold the mouse button to begin panning, ensure the cursor is within the boundaries of the plot.
 Attempting to pan while the cursor is outside of the plot viewport will cause the window itself to be moved instead.
 If this occurs it may cause the plot area to "pop out" of the main ADCI window and become a separate window.
 It can be reattached by simply dragging the plot area back into position in the main ADCI window.